Snakybo/TalentExtractor/README.md

 # WoW Talent Extractor

-A WoW addon to be used alongside [WoW Talent Parser](https://github.com/Snakybo/TalentParser) to provide talent and PvP talent data for [LibTalentInfo](https://github.com/snakybo/LibTalentInfo).
+A WoW addon to be used alongside [Talent Parser](https://github.com/Snakybo/TalentParser) to provide talent and PvP talent data for [LibTalentInfo](https://github.com/snakybo/LibTalentInfo).

 The usage chain of these three items is: